BadrChoubai/docker-kubernetes-notes/Kubernetes/03-storage-management/README.md

-# Managing Application Data in Kubernetes
+# Managing Application Data in Kubernetes: Volumes

 You should verify that your cluster is running with the following command before proceeding: